gilt/kairos/README.md

 This will publish tick events at 3:15pm, 3:45pm, and 4:15pm.

-You might want to sync to the nearest full-value unit on the user's machine, however.
+You might, instead, want to sync to the nearest full-value unit on the user's machine.

 ```javascript
 var tf = new KairosTimeFrame({